jcorioland/hybrid-k8s/README.md

 ### Network

-deploying Acs-engine on azure, you have 3 options of network policy.
+Deploying Acs-engine on azure, you have 3 options of network policy.
 Azure CNI, Kubenet, or Calico.

 #### Azure CNI

 By default, acs-engine is using the [**azure cni** network policy](https://github.com/Azure/acs-engine/blob/master/examples/networkpolicy/README.md#azure-container-networking-default) plugin.
 This has some advantages and some consequences that must be considered when defining the network where we deploy the cluster.
 CNI provides an integration with azure subnet ip addressing so that every pod created ny kubernetes is assigned an ip address from the corresponding subnet.
+All IP addresses are pre-allocated at provisionning time.
+By default, [acs-engine will pre-allocate 128 ips per node](https://github.com/Azure/azure-container-networking/blob/master/docs/acs.md#enabling-azure-vnet-plugins-for-an-acs-kubernetes-cluster) on the subnet.
+While this can be configured, new addresses will not be allocated dynamically. you need to plan for maximum scale.

 Consequences:

-- Plan for *large* address space
+- Plan for *large* address space.
 - Subnets where you deploy Kubernetes must be sized according to your scaling plan
 - You must account for [Kubernetes control plane](https://kubernetes.io/docs/concepts/overview/components/) services
 - Network Security must be applied at the subnet level, using Azure NSG